GetStream/wray/README.markdown

 - [ ] automated integrations test to ensure Wray continues to work with Faye
 - [ ] split connection out into it's own object
 - [ ] timeout connect requests using advice from the server
-- [x] don't panic when the server goes away
 - [ ] return an interface instead of the client itself
 - [ ] use NewClient instead of NewFayeClient